-50 We cannot reject the possibility that the debt stock coefficients are constant between the first and second halves of the sample.

-51 If the debt stock components-Treasury, SOMA, and TIC-are entered separately into the regression, the coefficients on SOMA and TIC are a bit larger and the coefficient on Treasury is considerably smaller than the coefficient on the combined variable.
+45 We cannot reject that the debt stock coefficients are constant between the first and second halves of the sample.
+46 If the debt stock components-Treasury, SOMA, and TIC-are entered separately into the regression, the coefficients on SOMA and TIC are a bit larger and the coefficient on Treasury is considerably smaller than the coefficient on the combined variable.
 We suspect that the smaller separate Treasury estimate arises because shifts in the supply of long-term Treasury securities are anticipated far in advance.
-In the regressions reported here, we nevertheless impose the assumption that the effects are the same.